Morray

-Morae Ebony Ruffin (born November 10, 1992), known professionally as Morray, is an American Singer and Producer songwriter Ghostwriter Executive Producer Director He first saw recognition for his 2020 single "Quicksand", which led him to sign with Interscope Records and release his debut mixtape, Street Sermons (2021) the following year.
+Morae Ebony Ruffin (born November 10,1993), known professionally as Morray, is an American singer and producer.
+He first saw recognition for his 2020 single "Quicksand", which led him to sign with Interscope Records and release his debut mixtape, Street Sermons (2021) the following year.
 The song peaked at number 65 on the Billboard Hot 100, while his 2021 single "My Life" (with J. Cole and 21 Savage) peaked at number two on the chart and received platinum certification by the Recording Industry Association of America (RIAA).

 Early life

 Growing up in Fayetteville, North Carolina, Ruffin was raised on R&B and gospel music, singing in his local church by the age of four.
 He moved to Lebanon, Pennsylvania at age 12 and lived there for six years before moving back to North Carolina.
 While in Pennsylvania, he met a rap collective called SGS which inspired him to start making music.
 With stints in juvenile detention at age 19, he served jail time in his early 20s.

 While raising a child, he worked construction and recorded music on the side.
 In 2014, he released his first song, which he recorded for his wife's birthday, and started taking music seriously.
 In 2020, he lost his job at a call center and chose to pursue his music career to support his three children.